This article is for informational use only, should not be considered clinical advice, and does not establish a patient-therapist relationship.

 I wasted my weekend.
 Why do I always do that?

-Taking some time to think about the disagreement and deciding to call the person tomorrow to talk.
+Taking some time to think about a disagreement and deciding to call the person tomorrow to talk.

 I’m going to apologize to her tomorrow.